Adam Alter

 Adam Alter is a marketing author who also teaches at New York University Stern School of Business.

+Early life

+Adam moved with his family from South Africa to Australia in the 1980s.

 Education and work

+Alter obtained a scholarship to study actuarial science at the University of New South Wales, but switched to psychology and law.

 Alter earned his Bachelor of Science from University of New South Wales and M.A. and Ph.D at Princeton University.